-The aortic valve, between the left ventricle and the aorta, is narrowed.
+Aortic stenosis occurs when the aortic valve didn't form properly in utero.
+The aortic valve, which is the valve between the left ventricle and the aorta, is narrowed.
 This makes it hard for the heart to pump blood to the body.
-Aortic stenosis occurs when the aortic valve didn't form properly.
 A normal valve has three leaflets or cusps, but a stenotic valve may have only one cusp (unicuspid) or two cusps (bicuspid), which are thick and stiff.

 Sometimes stenosis is severe and symptoms occur in infancy.
 Otherwise, most children with aortic stenosis have no symptoms.
 In some children, chest pain, unusual tiring, dizziness or fainting may occur.
 The need for surgery depends on how bad the stenosis is.
 In children, a surgeon may be able to enlarge the valve opening.
 Although surgery may improve the stenosis, the valve remains deformed.
 Eventually, the valve may need to be surgically replaced.